STANDARDS FOR ACADEMIC INTEGRITY

 Approved by faculty September 2000 Editorial revision 7/03, 4/04, 8/09, 9/11

 All students are expected to be honest, mature, and responsible and to respect the rights and property of others.
 The purpose of the Student Code is to promote, preserve, and protect the educational mission of the university.
-All students must be aware of and conform to the Widener University “Student Code of Conduct” that is published online in all Widener University Student Handbooks.
+All students must be aware of and conform to the Widener University “Student Code of Conduct” that is published online in all Widener University Student Handbooks in the electronic catalog under student handbook.
 The Student Code of Conduct applies to all student behavior in class, lab, clinical settings, and public places.

 Violating the Widener University Code of Conduct, the School of Nursing Code of Conduct or the American Nurses Association code of ethics is a serious offense and may result in the student’s dismissal from the School of Nursing.